examon/iv122_math_code/class_7/README.md

 [code](https://github.com/examon/iv122_math_code/blob/master/class_7/code/mandelbrot.py)

-Color is picet based on the number of iterations for `z` to get bigger than `2`.
+Color is picked based on the number of iterations for `z` to get bigger than `2`.

 Mandelbrot set `z = z*z + c` with zoom targeting point `c = tx + ty*i`, where
 ```